wglass/lighthouse/docs/configuration/services.rst

 Included Health Checks
 ~~~~~~~~~~~~~~~~~~~~~~

-The Lighthouse project comes bundled with one health check by default, for
+The Lighthouse project comes bundled with a handful of health checks by default,
-HTTP-based services.
+including two basic ones for HTTP-based services and lower-level TCP services.

 HTTP
-^^^^^
+^^^^

 The HTTP health check performs a simple request to a given uri and passes if
 the response code is in the 2XX range.
 The HTTP health check has no extra